Ivanov-Regularised Least-Squares Estimators over Large RKHSs and Their Interpolation Spaces: Introduction

 In addition to the other useful properties of the Ivanov-regularised estimator, Ivanov regularisation can be performed almost as quickly as Tikhonov regularisation.
 The Ivanov-regularised estimator is a support vector machine (SVM) with regularisation parameter selected to match the norm constraint (see Lemma \ref{lCalcEst}).
 This parameter can be selected to within a tolerance $\eps$ using interval bisection with order $\log(1/\eps)$ iterations.
 In general, Ivanov regularisation requires the calculation of order $\log(1/\eps)$ SVMs.

 In this paper, we study the behaviour of the Ivanov-regularised least-squares estimator with regularisation function equal to the norm of the RKHS.
 We derive a number of novel results concerning the rate of convergence of the estimator in various settings and under various assumptions.
-Ivanov regularisation allows us to significantly weaken some of the usual assumptions made when studying Tikhonov-regularised estimators.
-For example, Ivanov regularisation allows us to dispose of the restrictive Mercer kernel assumption.
+Our analysis is performed by controlling empirical processes over balls in the RKHS.
+By contrast, the analysis of Tikhonov-regularised estimators usually relies on the spectral decomposition of the kernel operator $T$ on $L^2 (P)$.
+Here, $P$ is the covariate distribution.